The Original Turkmenistan Independence Day Tour

 TOUR OVERVIEW

-Once all the Independence Day fun is wrapped up, we'll head out of the city and spend a night at the Gates of Hell, before heading west, with stops at the underground lake of Kow Ata, the mountain village of Nokhur, and the ancient ruins of Nisa.
+We'll also head out of the city of course, and spend a night at the Gates of Hell, before heading west, with stops at the underground lake of Kow Ata, the mountain village of Nokhur, and the resplendent Turkmenbashy Mosque and Mausoleum, and the ancient ruins of Nisa.

 View the full itinerary